Property taxes make up the largest percentage of the City's revenue and are used to fund operations and capital projects.

 24-Hour Drop-Off Box

-The City's tax prepayment plan allows you to make 11 easy monthly installments towards your next year's property taxes.
-Starting in July, we estimate what the following year's taxes will be and take a property tax installment directly from your bank account on the 15th of each month.
-By the time the property taxes are billed the following May, you will have a prepayment balance which will be used to offset the property tax billing.
-If you overpay we can provide you with a refund shortly after the tax due date.
-If there are still taxes owing you can forward the balance owing along with your home owner grant application by the tax due date.
-The plan is convenient in that you don't have to worry about paying one lump sum on the tax due date, a good investment as we pay you interest on the your prepayment balance, and easy to start.
+The City's tax prepayment plan allows you to make 10 monthly installments towards your next year's property taxes.
+Starting in August, we estimate what the following year's taxes will be and take a property tax installment directly from your bank account on the 15th of each month.
+When the property taxes are billed the following May, you will have a pre-paid balance which will be used to offset the property tax billing.
+For copies of the authorization form click here or visit City Hall (460 Columbia Avenue Castlegar, BC V1N1G7).
+If there are still taxes owing you must pay the balance owing and ensure that you have claimed your Home Owner Grant (if applicable).

 PROPERTY TAX DEFERMENT